MarcToussaint/robotics-course/docs/source/komoTutorial.rst

 necessarily consecutive.
 Instead, you specify objectives, but each objective may depend only on maximally k+1 configurations - but these are arbitrary.
-Thereby the structure is a network of configurations, where the objective define couplings or cliques of maximal size k+1.
+Thereby the structure is a network of configurations, where the objectives define couplings or cliques of maximal size k+1.
 Such problems are handled exactly the same way as path problems, namely by exposing a sparse graph structure to the solver.